microsoft/copilot-camp/docs/pages/custom-engine/04-authentication.md

 The first time a user accesses your application, they may need to consent to giving the app permission to read their profile information.
 This is performed by the Teams AI library.
 It will display a pop-up window; these HTML pages are to be displayed in that pop-up, and will redirect to Entra ID to do the actual consent.

-??? info "The code snippets for pop up for permission grant are from official [teams-ai library sample for Teams SSO](https://github.com/microsoft/teams-ai/tree/main/js/samples/05.authentication/d.teamsSSO-bot/src/public)"
+> The code snippets for pop up for permission grant are from official [teams-ai library sample for Teams SSO](https://github.com/microsoft/teams-ai/tree/main/js/samples/05.authentication/d.teamsSSO-bot/src/public)

 Create a new folder called **public** inside the **src** folder of the project.